dushan-ranasinghage/JobApplicationTracker.FullSystem/README.md

 - **API Design** - RESTful API with standard HTTP methods.
 Swagger available in development mode
 - **Frontend** - Single Page Application (SPA) with client-side routing.
 No server-side rendering
 - **Generic Repositories** - Didn't use generic repositories as there is only one controller
+- **Client Side Cache** - Client side caching is not introduced to the table due to the time constraint

 ## Notes